 In 1921, the “Hemingray-42” style insulator was introduced which was an update/replacement for the Hemingray NO. 40 insulator.
 (The No. 40 had been in heavy production since 1911, for telegraph lines).
-The “new and improved” #42 model very rapidly gained in popularity for standard open-wire communication lines, and was soon the most popular and common insulator made for both telegraph and telephone lines.
+The “new and improved” #42 model very quickly gained in popularity for standard open-wire communication lines, and was soon the most popular and common insulator made for both telegraph and telephone lines.
 Many railroad lines used them for their telegraph communications, and the style became the standard for A T & T long distance “toll” lines.
 The 42 is classed as a “CD 154”, in the “consolidated design” cataloguing/identification system used by insulator collectors.
-Each CD number is assigned to a basic shape (profile/size), irrespective of exact embossed lettering, glass color or base type.
+Each CD number is assigned to a basic shape (profile/size), regardless of the exact embossed lettering, glass color or base type.

 The earliest Hemingray-42s have sharp drip points, which are believed to have been phased out approximately 1923 or 1924.
-The RDP (round drip point) version probably came into production sometime in 1924, although admittdly that is just an “educated guess”.
+The RDP (round drip point) version probably came into production sometime in 1924, although admittedly that is just an “educated guess”.
 Tremendous numbers of Hemingray-42 insulators with RDP bases were made, for the most part in aqua or “Hemingray Blue” (a richer blue-aqua made by Hemingray, as well as Ball Brothers, maker of the “Ball” fruit jars) during the 1924-1930 period.

 Hemingray is well-known among antique fruit jar collectors for several types of jars they manufactured in the mid-late 1800s and up into the early 1900s.
 The most famous of those would be the “GLOBE” brand fruit jar which is found in a range of colors, including, of course, many shades of aquamarine, as well as several shades of amber including honey amber, yellow amber, orange amber; also olive green, blackglass, clear and cornflower blue.

 NOTE: for a basic list of glass factories in the United States that are believed to have made glass insulators at some time in their history, go to my “Glass Insulator Manufacturers” page here.